 There is no set schedule for courses.* CCU courses are designed to be as flexible as possible to fit into your busy schedule.
 Our courses do not require group projects, set meeting times, or exam dates.
-You may progress through your courses as quickly as you desire.
-However, students are expected to complete a minimum of 1 course every 6 months to maintain reasonable academic progress.
+However, students must take a minimum of two weeks to complete the course requirements, before requesting the final examination for a course.
+Also, students are expected to complete a minimum of 1 course every 6 months to maintain reasonable academic progress.
 In addition, there are minimum and maximum time limit requirements specific to each program (see below).

 * Excludes MYCAA and company direct pay students.